ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_STRUCTURE.md

 </div>

 ## 5.3.
-EVENT is EVENT
+EVENT is EVENT (type validation)

-The title of this case is correct, it means, in the AOM/TOM the constraint for the EVENT type is using the abstract class EVENT, so it allows any EVENT subclass at this position at runtime.
+The title of this case is correct, it means: in the AOM/TOM the constraint for the EVENT type is using the abstract class EVENT, so it allows any EVENT subclass at runtime.

 <div id="evt_3">